CI0817/hems/README.md

 - **gateway_id** is the ID of the gateway the message passes through.
 - **message_type** is one of three types of messages: telemetry, command, or event.
 - **device_id** is the ID of the device that sent the data or is going to receive the command.

+#### Base Envelope and Message Type Layer

+The JSON Schema structure is influenced by the MQTT topics.
+It needs a base layer of the data that contains the mandatory information in a schema, called the **base-envelope**.

+The mandatory information are:
+- **messageID**: Unique ID of the message for tracing
+- **timestamp**: ISO-8601 time when the gateway publish the message.
+- **gatewayID**: ID of the gateway that publishes the message.
+- **messageType**: Type of the message.
+- **payload**: Type-specific content.